AdedapoOG/Detection-Lab/README.md

 - Development of critical thinking and problem-solving skills in cybersecurity.

 ### Methodology
-Scanned the target using Nmap to identify open ports and services.
+Conducted an Nmap scan to identify open ports and services running on Metasploitable 2.
+Proposed mitigation strategies for each identified issue.
 Conducted service-specific testing on critical ports like FTP, SSH, SMB, HTTP, and MySQL.
 Documented vulnerabilities, tested exploitability, and provided mitigation strategies.

 ### Tools Used
-- Nmap, Nikto, rpcinfo, smbclient, MySQL client, and Metasploit.
-- Network analysis tools (such as Wireshark) for capturing and examining network traffic.
+Nmap: For scanning open ports and service enumeration.
+Nikto: For web server vulnerability analysis.
+Smbclient: For interacting with SMB shares.
+MySQL Client: For testing database access.
+Metasploit Framework: For testing known exploits.

 ### Commands Used
 Nmap:
 **nmap -sV -A 192.168.253.128**
 Nikto:
 **nikto -h http://192.168.253.128**

+**Service-Specific Tests**
 SMB:
 **smbclient -L //192.168.253.128**
 **smbclient //192.168.253.128/tmp**
 MySQL:
 **mysql -h 192.168.253.128 -u root --skip-ssl**

 ## Steps